Skip to main content

 How much does an ADU cost to build in Puyallup?

 Costs depend on the type.
 Garage conversions typically run $78,000-$190,000.
 Basement conversions range from $65,000-$160,000.
 New detached ADUs (DADUs) cost $155,000-$400,000+ depending on size and finishes.
 These are complete prices including permits, utilities, kitchen, bathroom, and finishes.
+Impact fees for ADUs are capped at 50% of what a primary dwelling would pay under state law.

 How long does it take to build an ADU?